Curated by Yacine Tilala Fall

 About the Artist-Organizer

 Yacine Tilala Fall is an interdisciplinary artist based in DC.
 Inspired by her Senegalese and Mauritanian heritage, her work and practice speak to the human body and its entangled relationship with labor, history, and faith.
 Using natural materials, she investigates concepts of heritage, ritual, and function through performance, sculpture, painting and installation.
-She received a BFA from the Corcoran School of the Arts and Design in 2019 and is a current MFA candidate at Yale School of Art.
+Fall received a BFA from the Corcoran School of the Arts and Design in 2019 and is a current MFA candidate at Yale School of Art.

 About our Program Model